Muadh-Adekunle-Monsuru/University-Notes/GNS 103/Cataloguing Of Library Material.md

 [07/12/2022]

+**What is a catalogue**:
+A library catalogue is a register of all bibliographic items found in a library.
+It contains descriptive information of items outlying imprint and collation of the book.

 **Define Cataloguing**:

 Cataloguing is the process of giving a vivid description to a library material with particular attention to its peculiar features